A clean data is our birthright, but sometimes we are not able to access it.

 Here we have another type of issue with these white spaces.

-It happens sometimes that we want to remove all type of spaces from a cell.
-But clean and trim both are not able to remove all type of spaces.
+It happens sometimes that we want to remove all types of spaces from a cell.
+But cleaning and trimming are not able to remove all types of spaces.

-We only need 10 digit mobile number from it.
+We only need a 10-digit mobile number from it.

 How it Works

-4. Using Find and Replace Option to Remove All the Spaces
+4. Use the Find and Replace Option to Remove All the Spaces

-- Use the shortcut key: Control + H to activate find and replace option.
+2. Use the shortcut key: Control + H to activate the find and replace option.

-- In “find what” input bar, insert a blank space using the space bar and “Replace With” should remain blank.
+3. In the “find what” input bar, insert a blank space using the space bar, and “Replace With” should remain blank.

-Alert: Use this method only when you are confirmed to remove all type of spaces from selected cells.
+Alert: Use this method only when you are confirmed to remove all types of spaces from selected cells.

 Conclusion